Back to Blog

 Consulate Wait Time Lockers Notes

-Kolkata 5/1 Ho Chi Minh Sarani 15-30 days ₹50 Smallest, shortest wait, friendlier officers
+Kolkata 5/1 Ho Chi Minh Sarani ~2 months ₹50 Smallest, lowest volume.
+Good for avoiding peak queues

 Mandatory Documents (Without these, you can't interview)